 Last year we planned for 4 sets of gifts.
 I painted 4 sets of chipboard numbers 1 through 12 red and blue (should be green but I ran out.)

 We laid all the gifts out in order.
 It looks like a mess but each day the kids would grab the “1” and either take it to school or in the evening we would go for a run and drop it off “anonymously.”

 We’ve been doing this for so long, it’s not a secret anymore to our recipients.
 But the kids still love it so we all keep it up.

 What started 5 years ago as a small project to put a smile on my neighbor’s face, ended up as a tradition to brighten the month of December for many.
 It’s filled my Christmas’ with more meaning.

 I pray it’s a tradition my children will continue when they have children.

 I challenge you to use the above 12 days of Christmas gift ideas for one person who could use a lift this Christmas season.
 Involve your kids.
 I have found celebrating others blesses you.

 Use 12 Days of Christmas worksheet included in the Christmas Printable Mini-Bundle.
 This worksheet helps you plan out your gifts and how you will deliver them.
-Organization and delivery are key.
+Organization and delivery are key!